 In August 2007 he won first place with the Gobaro group at the competition festival Gala Internazionale di Duello Scenico, Torneo Capo Ferro 2007 in Piobbico in Italy.
 In September 2008 he won the gold, silver and bronze medals at the world championships in scenic fencing in San Marino, Italy.

-From the historical weapons he teaches fencing with the French foil and duelling sword.
+In the years 2009 – 2021 he taught fencing with the French foil and duelling sword.